theonize/Currier/index.md

   There are various notes and studies that attempt to do this- hopefully the format is easily digestable and will motivate people to pursue God.
-Apologies for the earlier stuff that is a journaled and scattered.
+Apologies for the earlier stuff that is a journaled and scatter-brained.

+## Why?

 **I believe in a personal God, the God of the Bible.
 I believe that He speaks through His Word to us and the most salient points are revealed to us by His Spirit.